-Holly Sonders Flaunts Bombshell Body In Seductive Pose Wearing Latex Bustier & Lacy Panties
+Holly Sonders Flaunts Bombshell Body In Seductive Pose While Wearing Latex Bustier & Lacy Panties

 “Damn girl killing it absolute smoke show,” a second Instagram user chimed in.

-“Absolutely stunning hope you never leave,” quipped a second admirer, adding several emoji that included a smiley face and a red heart.
+“Absolutely stunning hope you never leave,” noted a third admirer, adding several emoji that included a smiley face and a red heart.

-“Hottest on IG,” quipped a fourth fan.
+“Hottest on IG,” wrote a fourth fan.

 Earlier this week, Holly showed off her fit physique in a strappy bra and biker shorts.
 She struck a sexy pose while standing in a parking garage.
-She also wore thigh-high snakeskin-print boots and a puffy white coat loosely around her elbows.
+She also wore thigh-high snakeskin-print boots and a puffy white coat draped off her shoulders.